spacekimchi/traders/README.md

 ## TODO
 - [ ] DOCUMENTATION FOR ALL OF THESE TODOS IS A MUST
+- [ ] Bring database changes from other repository and get at least homepage to show
+- [ ] Set up server to display homepage
+- [ ] Set up CI/CD
+  - [ ] Set up a `master` branch for production and a `stage` branch for staging.
+Work off of `stage` branch
+  - [ ] Set up so `master` branch deploys to server whenever it is pushed to
 - [ ] Fix the test suite
   - [ ] Routes:
-    - [ ] HealthCheck
+    - [x] HealthCheck
     - [ ] Users
   - [ ] Models:
     - [ ] Users
   - [ ] Domain:
     - [ ] Username
     - [ ] Email
-- [ ] Bring database changes from other repository and get at least homepage to show
-- [ ] Set up server to display homepage
-- [ ] Set up CI/CD
-  - [ ] Set up a `master` branch for production and a `stage` branch for staging.
-Work off of `stage` branch
-  - [ ] Set up so `master` branch deploys to server whenever it is pushed to
-- [ ] Implement remainder of routes (Write tests simultaneously)
+- [ ] Implement remainder of routes (Write tests simultaneously and remove all hardcoded strings)
   - [ ] User
   - [ ] Account
   - [ ] Trade